Top Canadian lifestyle blogger, Gracie Carroll, adds change-makers to her “it” list.

 There’s power in numbers and I love an inclusive rather than exclusive mindset.

-What is the kindest action you’ve been on the receiving end of recently, and what about the gesture touched you personally?
+What is the kindest action you’ve been on the receiving end of, and what about the gesture touched you personally?

 A friend commissioned an Italian collage and gif artist to create a customized gif of me as a gift to celebrate one year of working for myself.
 It was so thoughtful and touching.
 I love that modern art can be fun and affordable with help from the internet and technology.